-The city’s Make Change Count campaign, supporting people who are rough sleeping, is back for 2020.
+The city’s Make Change Count campaign supports people who are rough sleeping.

 More than £100,000 has been raised and gone directly to help some of our most vulnerable residents since the campaign began four years ago.
-This year’s fundraising page is now live.
+You can donate here.

-The campaign is more needed than ever.
+The campaign is needed now more than ever.
 The global pandemic has had a huge impact on vulnerable rough sleepers.
 This has been seen here in our city as elsewhere.

 Day centres closed and night shelters stopped running to prevent the spread of the virus.
 At the same time, rooms have been found for anyone who is sleeping rough to help them have a safe space to follow the stay at home guidance.
 The familiarity of friends has been limited by the physical distancing rules.